 If you need an alternative to Recuva, you’re not alone.
 You’ve heard it’s one of the most popular data recovery software available for Windows.
-However, there is no Mac version of Recuva and it doesn’t mean better Windows options haven’t arrived!
+Unfortunately, however, there is no Mac version of Recuva, and it doesn’t mean better Windows options haven’t arrived!

 Let’s review some highlights to show you why Recuva is so dang popular!